susjoh/Intro_to_R/README.md

 * Reading in and managing data.
 * Data visualisation with ggplot2.

 As the course is online this year, we will trial the use of a `learnr` tutorial.
-This can be run by opening `Intro_to_R.Rproj` in RStudio and then doing the following:
+This can be run as follwos:

+1. Opening `Intro_to_R.Rproj` in RStudio
-1. Open `Tutorial_E4_Introduction_to_R.Rmd`
+2. Open `Tutorial_E4_Introduction_to_R.Rmd`
-2. Click on the Cog above the top left hand window and select "Preview in Viewer Pane"
+3. Click on the Cog above the top left hand window and select "Preview in Viewer Pane"
-3. Click "Run Document"
+4. Click "Run Document"

 **Course notes in PDF:** Tutorial_E4_Introduction_to_R_Handout.pdf